-Accreditation allows for the university to have the opportunity for continuous quality improvement.
-Graduating from an accredited university demonstrates that graduates have attained a level of education that meets or exceeds the expectation for the ability to practice.
+Accreditation for health educational programs is an opportunity for continuous quality improvement.
+Graduating from an accredited educational program demonstrates that graduates have attained a level of entry-to-practice competencies required for health care professionals.

 It is a chance for all parties involved in the formation of our future physicians, pharmacists, dentists, nurses, physical, occupational and respiratory therapists to improve function, structure and performance.